stasiselectronics/KiCAD-Project-Template/README.md

 You can view the [template's github page]() to get a better understanding of where to get started.

-The site is using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/about/) is designed, developed, and maintained by [Michael Rose](https://mademistakes.com/about/) from Buffalo New York.
+The site is using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/about/) theme for jekyll.
+It is designed, developed, and maintained by [Michael Rose](https://mademistakes.com/about/) from Buffalo New York.